- Distillation Method: CO2-se

 |Drops per ml|

 About The Plant

-A woody evergreen shrub, up to 1 meter tall, with pale green, narrow, linear leaves and flowers on blunt spikes of beautiful violet-blue color.
+A woody shrub, growing up to 1 meter tall, with pale green, narrow, linear leaves and blue-violet flowers on blunt spikes.
 The whole plant is highly aromatic.
-Lavandula angustifolia is indigenous to the Mediterranean region, now cultivated all over the world.
-The oil is produced mainly in France, as well as Spain, Italy, England, Australia, Tasmania, Yugoslavia, Turkey, Russia, Bulgaria, Greece, etc.
+Lavandula angustifolia is indigenous in the Mediterranean region, now cultivated all over the world.
+The oil is made mainly in France, as well as Spain, Italy, England, Tasmania, Australia, Yugoslavia, Turkey, Russia, Bulgaria, Greece, among others.

 About The Oil

-The chemistry of Lavender CO2 includes a wider array of natural aromatic molecules than that found in the steam distilled oils.
-The therapeutic properties will be similar but maybe even broader.
-The cool distillation process of this Lavender CO2 results in an oil with a higher linalool-to-linalyl acetate ratio, because in the steam distillation process linalool is converted to linalyl acetate and the amount of linalool is decreased.
+The chemistry of Lavender CO2 includes a varied array of natural aromatic molecules, wider than that found in the steam distilled oils.
+The therapeutic properties are similar but maybe broader.
+The cool distillation process of this Lavender CO2 creates an oil with a higher linalool-to-linalyl acetate ratio, because during the steam distillation process linalool is converted to linalyl acetate so the amount of linalool is decreased.

-Only minor variations in the chemical profile produce the difference in aromas between all our Lavenders, with the French CO2 having a brighter overall tone and a truly fresh scent.
-This yellow oil has the sweet, balsamic aroma which lends itself well to cosmetic preparations and salves.
+Minor variations in the chemical profile produce a difference in aromas between all our Lavenders, with the French CO2 producing a brighter overall tone and a truly fresh scent.

 Strengthens and revives the body systems

 Helps heal burns and wounds

 Minimizes stretch marks